 The most expensive Hi-Point pistol has an MSRP of $199 and can be found in stores for around $150 and under.
 This doesn’t mean it’s some flimsy NERF gun, though.
 This gun is sturdy and even rated for +P ammunition (something that turns out to be rare among inexpensive guns).

 Even though the slide is made of a zinc-like alloy, it is very heavy and strong enough that I feel like I could probably build a deck using this thing as a hammer.

 Functionality wise, these guns use a blowback system.

 This is rather unique in the handgun world.

-The slide is very heavy and this holds the slide in place until the pressure of the expanding gases move the slide back to cycle the next cartridge in.
-It’s a subtle difference from an inertia based system but it’s still notable because there’s another advantage to having that big, top heavy slide: recoil.
-That heavy, ugly slide counters some of the muzzle flip from the shot.
+The slide is very heavy and this holds the slide in place until the pressure of the expanding gases moves the slide back to cycle the next cartridge in.
+It’s a subtle difference from an inertia based system but it’s still notable because there’s another advantage to having that big, top-heavy slide: recoil.
+That heavy, ugly slide counters some of the muzzle flips from the shot.

 Now, there’s a bit of an elephant in the gun range here.

 I’ve mentioned it in passing a couple of times but it needs to be said in a bit more detail: this is an ugly freaking gun.
 This gun is so ugly that you’ll find yourself looking around at the range to make sure no one is watching before you take it out of its case.